webpolis/blackbird/README.md

 | <a href="https://www.gdax.com" target="_blank">GDAX</a> | ✓ | ✓ |  |
 | <a href="https://btc-e.com" target="_blank">BTC-e</a> | ✓ |  |  |
 | <a href="https://www.itbit.com" target="_blank">itBit</a> | ✓ |  |  |

+If `DemoMode=true`, all the exchanges are shown in the log file.

+If `DemoMode=false`, only the exchanges for which the credentials exist in _blackbird.conf_ are used.

 #### Credentials